Azure/azureml-assets/training/model_management/components/import_model/README.md

 ### Description

 Import a model into a workspace or a registry.
-See [docs](https://aka.ms/azureml/components/import_model) to learn more.

 ## Inputs

 pipeline specific compute